 Not all research takes place at institutions of higher learning.
 Computational chemists may find employment working for companies engaged in chemical research, such as technology companies or pharmaceutical research firms.
 Although research topics are often dictated by the needs and demands of the employer, chemical researchers often have the opportunity to design research projects to meet those needs and demands.
 While conducting research, computational chemists might use specific computer software programs, such as Gaussian calculation software or Spartan applications.
 Researchers make calculations using semi-empirical techniques or molecular mechanics.

-The BLS predicted that chemists as a whole could experience a slower-than-average growth rate of 3% from 2014-2024.
-The annual median income of chemists in 2015 was $71,260, according to the BLS.
+The BLS predicted that chemists as a whole could experience an average growth rate of 4% from 2018-2028.
+The annual median income of chemists in 2018 was $76,890, according to the BLS.